 Registration at Holy Spirit Catholic School is an agreement by the parent/guardian to abide by the rules and regulations of the school and to support its mission and belief statements.
 A cooperative relationship between Holy Spirit personnel and a parent/guardian is essential for the overall education of a student.
 Parents are the primary educators of their children, and as such, are expected to display an attitude of respect and support toward the school, the staff, and the educational process.
 If a parent repeatedly or seriously violates proper school protocol and/or displays disruptive, harassing, or inappropriate behavior toward a student, teacher, or staff member, the school administration may take corrective action.
 This may include, but not be limited to, imposition of particular rules or procedures the parent must follow in interacting with the school and its students and staff, restriction or termination of the parent's access to school property, or dismissal of the parent's child(ren).
+Parents who verbally or physically attack a faculty member or coach will be banned from campus for one calendar year.
 The school may impose other appropriate corrective action, without prior recourse, based upon the nature of the parent's conduct and the surrounding circumstances.